parthebhan/Label-Encoding-and-OneHot-Encoder/README.md

 Two common encoding techniques are Label Encoding and OneHot Encoding.
 Label Encoding assigns a unique integer to each category, while OneHot Encoding creates binary columns for each category, representing its presence or absence.
 Description:

-In this scenario, I conducted an experiment where we applied Label Encoding and OneHot Encoding to the "town" variable in a dataset containing information about housing prices.
+In this scenario, I conducted an experiment where i applied Label Encoding and OneHot Encoding to the "town" variable in a dataset containing information about housing prices.
 The dataset also includes the "area" variable as a predictor of housing prices.

 After encoding the categorical variable, we built two separate linear regression models: